 Owner Operators, Skip & Jennifer Uldricks

 558 food forest farm & nursery is a 2.41 acre micro-farm.
 Currently growing 90 varieties of edible tree crop.
-Roughly 600 trees, fruit bushes and vines in 20 raised wood chip mounds.
+Roughly 600 trees, fruit bushes and vines in 20 rows of raised wood chip mounds.
 We also produce grow-bag vegetable gardens for our lake neighbors with decks who like to garden the easy way.
 The permaculture approach to a forest garden makes sense when farming such a small section of land.
 We are in USDA Zone 6, in Coldwater, Mi 49036 We started in 2010, looking like piles of wood chips and plastic tubes (tree Guards)., but it's gotten much better....

 - Harvesting crops from 4 or 5 layers of a self sustainable forest garden should allow us a reasonable return from our planning and labor.

 - Perennial and annual vegetables grown in raised beds.
 Berries and herbs from the bush levels.
 Peach, pear, kiwi and pawpaw harvested from small tree and vine level.
 Finally cherries, chestnuts, persimmon and serviceberry from large tree canopy level.